 The South Korean electronics giant is currently enjoying the proliferation of profits from every space.
 Samsung is rumoured to supply 100 million OLED displays of 5.5 screen size to Apple in a deal worth $2.59 billion.

-‘Strike the iron when it’s hot’- well, Samsung undoubtedly knows when to strike the iron as the demand for large screen phones, or Phablets as it is called, is constantly increasing among the customers.
+‘Strike the iron when it’s hot’- well, Samsung undoubtedly knows when to strike the iron as the demand for large screen phones or call Phablets is constantly increasing among the customers.
 According to Statista, 2016 will mark an estimated 146 million units of smartphones shipments featuring 5 inch or larger screens.
-Comparatively, the adoption rate of large screen smartphone is by a whopping 141.7% between 2013 and 2016.
+Comparatively, the adoption rate of large screen smartphone is increased by a whopping 141.7% between 2013 and 2016.

 The act may be a nightmare for Tablet manufacturers: The tablet market has already suffered from the exploded adoption of large screen smartphones and Phablets.
 According to Statista, Phablet shipments are estimated to rise by 31.21% in 2016 whereas the tablet shipment witnessed a steep annual decline of 8.1% in 2015 according to IDC.
 Samsung’s futuristic device poses a serious threat to the tablet market in the near future.